To read previous VIFF coverage, click here.

 Isabelle Huppert’s Michèle is brash, enigmatic and sensual.
 I can’t think of another performance to compare to her lest it precede with the word “less”.
 In the opening moments of the film we see Michèle lying in a bath tub—one small detail in this scene resulted in as much gasps from the audience as the opening—but it’s clear in this moment that Verhoeven is pushing one important detail about Michèle on us.
 She is not used to being the victim.
 At a dinner with three of her friends, Michèle mentions the “attack” nonchalantly.
 Afterwards she neither accepts or wants any of their pity.
 Instead she goes out and purchases a can pepper spray and, more opulently, a small double-bitted hatchet.

 As the CEO of a successful business Michèle’s brand of power is self-evident.
-What makes this even more plain is the vulnerability that seeps through her tough businesswoman bravado when Michèle unable to assert her authority.
-Her “none too bright” son and elderly mother seem to be at once the most stubborn and submissive of those orbiting in her center of gravity.
-Verhoeven conducts every subplot, conflict and plight around Michèle, perhaps to indicate how trapped by influence she’s become, how every bit of stress and nuisance surrounding her finds a way into her life.
-What happens on one of Michèle’s languid, uneventful days at home is a scene shocking enough to make the audience theatre I sat with shriek in disbelief (minor spoilers): the rapist, clad in all black, returns, hellbent on repeating what happened last time.
+What makes this even more obvious is the vulnerability that seeps through her tough businesswoman bravado when Michèle unable to assert her authority.
+Her “none too bright” son and elderly mother seem to be at once the most stubbornly independent, and monetarily dependent, of those orbiting around her center of gravity.
+Verhoeven conducts every subplot, conflict and plight around Michèle, perhaps to remind us how trapped by influence she’s become, how every bit of stress and nuisance surrounding her finds a way into her life, and ultimately how much more boring power becomes when the people around you utterly lack it.
+What happens on one of Michèle’s languid, uneventful days at home is a scene shocking enough to make the theatre audience around me shriek in utter disbelief: the rapist, clad in all black, returns, hellbent on repeating their previous liaison.

-There’s nothing overtly “designed” in Elle—it all feels quite natural and undetermined—but this scene, coming right at the cusp of Michèle’s malaise, feels openly predetermined.
+There’s nothing overtly “designed” in Elle—everything in the film feels quite natural and undetermined—but this scene, coming right at the cusp of Michèle’s boredom, feels openly and disturbingly purposeful.
 Verhoeven certainly gets a reactionary effect with these scenes (they’re well-handled and frightening), but here he starts to tread on more dangerous grounds, and where the movie’s true identity seems to unfold.
-What Michèle’s rapist gets out of his evil acts is obvious, a sickening sense of sexual gratification, but I think it’s what Michèle gets out of them that interests Verhoeven, and what turns out to be the far more complex (and empowering) type of gratification.
+What Michèle’s rapist gets out of his evil acts is obvious, a sickening sense of sexual gratification, but I think it’s what Michèle gets out of them that interests Verhoeven more, and what turns out to be the far more complex power-play.